 - Foods high in omega 3 fatty acids: fish and cold-water fatty fish such as salmon, tuna, herring.
 Nuts and seeds such as flaxseed and chia seeds.
 Additionally, plant oils and fortified foods

 - If you do not like fish or struggle consuming it while pregnant, please consider this supplement

-- Folic Acid- 640mcg DFE per day while pregnant.
-In early pregnancy, folic acid helps neural tube development.
+- Folate Acid- 640mcg DFE per day while pregnant.
+In early pregnancy, folate acid helps neural tube development.
 It can help prevent some major birth defects of the baby’s brain (anencephaly) and spine (spina bifida).
 Babies tubes have formed by end of week 4 which is why it is vital to supplement with a prenatal prior to conception but at the very least AS SOON as you find out you are pregnant

 - Vitamin C- 80mg per day while pregnant.
 Almost 1 in 4 pregnant women will suffer from iron-induced anemia.
 Vitamin C helps with the absorption of iron on top of boosting one’s immune system